Murdo-C/captainmurdo.github.io/_collections/favorite-books.md

 - *Sourdough* by Robin Sloan (Pre-2021)
   > A charming story about food, technology, and finding your place.

-*This is a living document that I’ll update as I discover new meaningful books.*
+*This is a living document that I'll update as I discover new meaningful books.*